FastestMolasses/CodeEdit/Workspace-Windowing-&-Layout-Strategy.md

 ## Wrapping up

-In conclusion, I think this is the best approach to handle how our windows change according to the file/project lifecycle.
-Please let me know if I am missing something or if we could be handling this better.
-I have been wrong before and I hope that we can discuss this to either validate this usability pattern or come up with something even better.
-I look forward to your comments! 👀
+If there is anything missing or if we could be handling this better, please open a [discussion](https://github.com/CodeEditApp/CodeEdit/discussions).